genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-from-scratch.md

 Now look at **trade-101-dictionary-cache**.
 It depends on **trade-101-config** and contains the generated code based on the configuration.
 To explore the generated code, navigate to **trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kts**.

-Here, you will find a Fields object with pre-generated literals - these are fields that are commonly used in trading applications; they get generated out-of-the box to help you develop faster .
+Here, you will find a Fields object with pre-generated literals - these are fields that are commonly used in trading applications; they have been generated out-of-the box to help you develop faster.
 To see the fields you have just added, you need to build the project again:

 ```bash
 mvn package